-Crude gains on output deal, shares slip on recession fears
+Crude mixed on output deal, recession fears; shares slip

 “Yields on debt instruments are virtually zero, which increases physical demand for gold and silver as a safe-haven asset,” Streible said.

-Reporting by Herbert Lash, additional reporting by Gertrude Chavez-Dreyfuss in New York and Sumita Layek in Bengaluru; Editing by Dan Grebler
+Reporting by Herbert Lash, additional reporting by Gertrude Chavez-Dreyfuss in New York and Sumita Layek in Bengaluru; Editing by Dan Grebler and Chizu Nomiyama